elcolin/ft_irc/README.md

 We can connect to our server locally and over the network, but that's it.
 Let's see how we can receive and treat data.

 # Data handling
+How do we know if we're receiving data from our clients?
+Let's dig into the poll() function.

 ## Poll
 http://manpagesfr.free.fr/man/man2/poll.2.html
 We're going to review a mandatory function, which is poll():